 Red Lobster Parrot Bay Coconut Shrimp is a long-time menu favorite at the Red Lobster.
 You can recreate this dish at home with this easy copycat recipe.
-This soup goes well with Red Lobster Clam Chowder!
+This shrimp appetizer goes well with clam chowder!

 Hands down, Red Lobster Parrot Bay Coconut Shrimp is one of my long-time favorite recipes from the Red Lobster.
 It seems that this dish has been renamed Parrot Isle Jumbo Coconut Shrimp.
 Whatever the name, you can get this simply irresistible shrimp dish either as a main dish or as an appetizer.

 The shrimp is breaded with coconut, fried until perfectly crisp, and then served with a wonderfully light and flavorful pina colada dip.
 Red Lobster also includes salsa on the side.
 Now you can recreate this dish at home, and you won’t believe how easy it is to make.

 Here’s what you need to make Parrot Bay coconut shrimp:

 - Large shrimp

 - Powdered sugar

 - In a deep bowl, combine bread crumbs, cornstarch, and coconut flakes.

 - In a small bowl, combine pina colada mix, powdered sugar, and rum.